alt-escapism/stdio/README.md

 fx(stdio) is available at the `/stdio` URL path.
 To view your project without the fx(stdio) UI, simply open the root (`/`) path instead.

-The hash is automatically detected.
-To control other variables from fx(stdio), import and use the random functions from `stdio` instead of `fxrand()` or p5js' `random()`.
+fx(stdio) will automatically detect and allow you to control the hash.

-Each of the random functions from `stdio` expect a unique `name` as their first argument.
-This name will be shown in the UI, as well as used to persist values between reloads should you choose to lock them.
+To control other variables, replace your p5js `random()` or `fxrand()` calls with the equivalent from `stdio`, with the addition of a unique `name` as the first argument.
+This name will be shown in the UI, as well as used to persist values between reloads.

 ### random()